bonitasoft/bonita-doc/md/import-and-export-a-process.md

 # Import and export a process

-## Import a process diagram into Bonita BPM Studio
+## Import a process diagram into Bonita Studio

 To import a diagram:

-* From a .bos archive (a diagram from another Bonita BPM studio)
+* From a .bos archive (a diagram from another Bonita studio)
 1. Choose **_Import_** -> **_BOS archive_** from the **_Diagram_** menu or click **_Import_** in the Cool bar.
 2. Specify the archive to be imported.
 3. Manage eventual conflicts